On-site support for Stratford Halo

 What daily living allowance (food, travel, laundry, essentials) are displaced residents entitled to, and how should claims be submitted?

-Where households have been provided you with hotel accommodation, we include breakfast and dinner as well as WiFi costs where possible.
-If we are unable to secure you meals at the hotel itself, or you request we don’t, then we will instead provide £20 a day per child under 10 and £30 a day per person over 10.
+Where households were provided with hotel accommodation, we included breakfast and dinner as well as WiFi costs where possible.
+If we were unable to secure you meals at the hotel itself, or you requested we don’t, then we will instead provided £20 a day per child under 10 and £30 a day per person over 10.

-Once you move from a hotel to a self-serviced apartment we will not pay any daily food allowance as you should be able to prepare meals as if you were at home.
+Once households moved from a hotel to a self-serviced apartment we stopped paying a daily food allowance as they could then prepare meals as if you were at home.

 When and how can residents access their homes to collect belongings?